Angela Taylor (basketball): Career

 Taylor replaced Fred Williams as the general manager for the Atlanta Dream, upon her return.
 She also ended up as the team's executive vice-president.
 Taylor was promoted to the job of president of the Dream in May 2014, and she kept her position as the general manager.
-Taylor ended her tenure with the Dream in August 2016, after she was fired from her general manager position.
-Taylor created a culinary tourism business in 2016, which allows participants to taste food that is served in Boise, Idaho.
+Taylor ended her tenure with the Dream in August 2016.
+After leaving the Dream, Taylor created a culinary tourism business in 2016, Indulge Boise, which allows participants to taste food that is served in Boise, Idaho.